-In a day and age when definitions of masculinity are constantly changing, there is an interesting phenomenon that has been noticed by several single women who are looking for a partner – finding themselves a man child.
-The man child is a recent addition to the dictionary to describe a person with qualities that would otherwise be considered toxic, are given a huge pass under the guise of being sweet and cute.
+In a day and age when definitions of masculinity are constantly changing, there is an interesting phenomenon that has been noticed by several single women who are looking for a partner – finding themselves dating a man child.
+The man child is a recent addition to the dictionary to describe a person with qualities that would otherwise be considered toxic.
+It basically refers to an immature adult male, who is given a huge pass under the guise of being sweet and cute.

 What Does The Phrase Man Child Mean?

 It’s not just about babysitting.
 The man child psychology is rather interesting and much deeper than merely a man acting as a child.
 The phrase is essentially used for a fully grown adult male who behaves immaturely even in important situations.
-His mental faculties certainly do not match his chronological age and his words and actions may cause tremendous problems for his partner who expects better.
+His mental faculties certainly do not match his age, and his words and actions may be a tremendous letdown for his partner who expects better.